 Marketing Mutual Funds

-Marketing and distribution expenses constitute a large fraction of the cost of active management in the mutual fund industry.
-We investigate their impact on the allocation of capital to funds and on returns earned by mutual fund investors.
-We develop and estimate a structural model of costly investor search and fund competition with learning about fund skill and endogenous marketing expenditures.
-We find that marketing is nearly as important as performance and fees for determining fund size.
-Restricting the amount that funds can spend on marketing substantially improves investor welfare, as more capital is invested with passive index funds and price competition decreases fees on actively managed funds.
-Average alpha increases as active fund size is reduced, and the relationship between fund size and fund manager skill net of fees is closer to that implied by a frictionless model.
-Decreasing investor search costs would also imply a reduction in marketing expenses and management fees as well as a shift towards passive investing.
+Marketing and distribution expenses are responsible for about a third of the cost of active management in the mutual fund industry.
+We develop and estimate a structural model of mutual fund marketing with learning about unobserved skill and costly investor search.
+Our estimates suggest that marketing is nearly as important as performance and fees for determining fund size.
+Eliminating marketing substantially improves welfare, as capital shifts towards cheaper funds and competition decreases fees.
+Average alpha increases as active funds shrink, and capital allocation becomes more closely aligned with manager skill net of fees.
+Declining investor search costs over time imply a reduction in marketing expenses and management fees as well as a shift towards passive investing, as observed empirically.

 Keywords: mutual funds, distribution costs, broker commissions, performance evaluation, capital misallocation, investor welfare, financial regulation, structural estimation, search costs, information frictions, household finance